tu2-atmanand/obsidian-notes-explorer/README.md

 ![Thumbnail](./assets/Thumbnail2.png)

->[!IMPORTANT] Notice
+>[!IMPORTANT]
-> Initially started as simple fork from the Cards View plugin, now has become a highly functional plugin in itself with a lot of new functionalities.
+> **Notice :** Initially started as simple fork from the [Cards View plugin](https://github.com/jillro/obsidian-cards-view-plugin), now has become a highly functional plugin in itself with a lot of new functionalities.
 I started integrating all these new features to explore vault efficiently.
-Although, now after hearing few suggestion from the users, I have decided to publish my own new plugin with all these new changes, as I presume, the author of the Cards View might not be interested in integrating all these new features.
+Although, now after hearing few suggestions from the users, I have decided to publish my own new plugin with all these new changes, as I presume, the author of the Cards View might not be interested in integrating all these new features.
 This Beta version will be now published with a new name : **Notes Explorer**.

 ## Features